 How Oral Health Can Affect an Expectant Mother and Her Baby

-While hormone levels change at various times of a woman’s life, the changes that come with pregnancy are likely the most dramatic.
+While hormone levels change at various times in a woman’s life, the changes that come with pregnancy are likely the most dramatic.
 At the same time, oral health problems during pregnancy are especially concerning as the baby may be impacted as well as the mother.

 Gum disease is also associated with other health problems, including cardiovascular disease.
-Symptoms associated with cardiovascular disease, like high blood pressure, can in turn lead to serious conditions like preeclampsia, impacting the health of both mother and baby.
+Symptoms associated with cardiovascular disease, like high blood pressure, can in turn lead to serious conditions like preeclampsia, impacting the health of both mother and baby.3,4

 Oral Health Concerns Later in Life